-An applicant conference will be held to give potential applicants the opportunity to receive an overview of the RFA and ask specific questions.
-The conference will be held via telephone conference call only on the date and time posted on the cover sheet of this RFA.
-The Department requests that potential applicants register for this conference by calling (518) 474-7002 to ensure a sufficient number of conference phone lines.
-The deadline for reservations is posted on the cover page of this RFA.
-Failure to attend the applicant conference will not preclude the submission of an application.
+An Applicant Conference will be held for this project.
+The conference will be held via webinar (WebEx) only on the date and time posted on the cover sheet of this RFA.
+The Department requests that potential applicants register for this conference by emailing scirb@health.ny.gov.
+Deadline for reservations is posted on the cover page of this RFA.